The log function

 Domain and range:

-The domain of the ln function is all positive real numbers and the range is
+The domain of the natural logarithm function is all positive real numbers and the range is

 all real numbers.